 Every year, between May 3 and May 5, Hiroshima’s 100m wide Peace Boulevard is closed to traffic and given over to parades, dancing, stages and stalls.
 The Flower Festival, with its carnivalesque atmosphere, draws over a million people every year.
-There are countless stages and the schedule is very confusing (and in Japanese).
-Hopefully, this guide will help you make some sense of the mayhem, or, if you are feeling brave, download the official 2016 Flower Festival PDF guide here [ja].
+There are countless stages and hundreds of stalls.
+The schedule is confusing to say the least (and in Japanese).
+Hopefully, this guide will help you make some sense of the mayhem, or, if you are feeling brave, download the official 2019 Flower Festival PDF guide here [ja].

 The event opens with the Flower Parade starting just after 11:00 on May 3 from the Takara-machi intersection on Peace Boulevard (near Fuji Grand) and which makes its way to Peace Memorial Park.
-The parade will be led this year by the boy’s and girls ekiden relay teams from Sera High School which both won their respective national championships this year.
-The teams will be bearing a torch along the route.
+The parade will by two brothers who work in the Sanfrecce FC organization, alongside 40 kids from the former Junior High School in Yano, an area badly effected by last year’s flooding.
+They will carry a torch lit from the Flame of Peace in Peace Memorial Park.
 Following them, community groups, companies, floats, Harley Davidson bikes and the “Flower Float” bearing this year’s Flower Festival Queens.
 See the whole list, in Japanese, here.

-For much of the first and third days Peace Boulevard is closed for parades and the sidewalks can get very crowded.
-On the second day, however, the main street is open all day and it’s much easier to get from one end of the festival to another.
-The parades are usually over by 3pm from when the road is opened on Day 1 and 3.
+Although, for much of the first and third days of the Flower Festival, Peace Boulevard is closed for parades and the sidewalks get very crowded, the the main street is open all day on the middle day and it’s much easier to get around the event.
+The parades on day one and three are usually over by about 3pm, from when the road is opened to the public.

-Most of Day 3 is taken up with Yosakoi performances, first on Peace Boulevard and then on the main stage, and can get a bit much after a while.
-This parade is, however, GetHiroshima’s jjwalsh’s favorite part of the Flower Festival and she loves getting there early to secure a good vantage point on the curb (usually on the north side of Peace Boulevard to stay in the shade for as long as possible) and taking photos of all the colorful dance groups.
+Most of Day 3 is taken up with Yosakoi performances, first on Peace Boulevard and then on the main stage.
+It can get a bit much after a while, but the Yosakoi Dance Parade is GetHiroshima’s jjwalsh’s favorite part of the Flower Festival and she loves getting there early to secure a good vantage point on the curb (usually on the north side of Peace Boulevard to stay in the shade for as long as possible) and taking photos of all the colorful dance groups.

 If you want a break from all the heavily choreographed and somewhat corporate atmosphere of the festival, head over to Skate World.
 Just behind the main Carnation Stage, next to the river is a mini skate park put together by local skaters and their mates with soundtrack provided by DJs and bands playing on the back of truck.
 Delightfully anarchic, but be careful, I got a board in the back of my neck while I was nodding along to some reggae a couple of years ago.
 Kids are welcome, though, unless they know what they are doing, it’s best that they play around on the ramps earlier in the day.